At its core, the Netflix company culture is about ”people over process”. The company offers its employees generous benefits like unlimited holidays

 As with many other companies that know how to create high levels of employee engagement, the Netflix company culture doesn’t revolve around cheap thrills and financial incentives. ”Our version of the great workplace is not comprised of sushi lunches, great gyms, fancy offices or frequent parties.
 Our version of the great workplace is a dream team in pursuit of ambitious common goals”.

 This snippet from the Netflix manifesto reflects the importance the company places on teamwork, which drives everything from its policy against hiring ”brilliant jerks”, to encouraging staff to step up if they feel someone is being marginalised.
-This is a stark contrast to many companies in Silicon Valley, which have come under fire in recent years for its lack of diversity.
+This is a stark contrast to many companies in Silicon Valley, which have come under fire in recent years for its lack of diversity, even though diversity has proven its value, such as the benefits of women in leadership.

 Netflix’s values can be summed up by the phrase ”people over process”.
 They also rely on the idea of a dream team, which is when ”all of your colleagues are extraordinary at what they do and are highly effective collaborators”.
 The result is a more flexible, fun, stimulating, creative, and successful organisation.